pau-dim/X-Road/doc/OperationalMonitoring/Protocols/pr-opmon_x-road_operational_monitoring_protocol_Y-1096-2.md

           description: Type of the security server
           type: string
           enum:
             - Client
             - Producer
         requestInTs:
-          description: 'In the client''s security server: the Unix timestamp in milliseconds when the request was received by the client''s security server.
-In the service provider''s security server: the Unix timestamp in milliseconds when the request was received by the service provider''s security server.
-In both cases, the timestamp is taken just before received payload byte array is decoded and processed'
+          description: "In the client's security server: the Unix timestamp in milliseconds when the request was received by the client's security server.
+In the service provider's security server: the Unix timestamp in milliseconds when the request was received by the service provider's security server.
+In both cases, the timestamp is taken just before received payload byte array is decoded and processed"
           type: integer
           minimum: 0
         requestOutTs:
-          description: 'In the client''s security server: the Unix timestamp in milliseconds when the request was sent out from the client''s security server to the client''s information system.
-In the service provider''s security server: the Unix timestamp in milliseconds when the request was sent out from the service provider''s security server.
-In both cases, the timestamp is taken just before payload byte array is sent out with HTTP POST request'
+          description: "In the client's security server: the Unix timestamp in milliseconds when the request was sent out from the client's security server to the client's information system.
+In the service provider's security server: the Unix timestamp in milliseconds when the request was sent out from the service provider's security server.
+In both cases, the timestamp is taken just before payload byte array is sent out with HTTP POST request"
           type: integer
           minimum: 0
         responseInTs:
-          description: 'In the client''s security server: the Unix timestamp in milliseconds when the response was received by the client''s security server.
-In the service provider''s security server: the Unix timestamp in milliseconds when the response was received by the service provider''s security server.
-In both cases, the timestamp is taken just before received payload byte array is decoded and processed.'
+          description: "In the client's security server: the Unix timestamp in milliseconds when the response was received by the client's security server.
+In the service provider's security server: the Unix timestamp in milliseconds when the response was received by the service provider's security server.
+In both cases, the timestamp is taken just before received payload byte array is decoded and processed."
           type: integer
           minimum: 0
         responseOutTs:
-          description: 'In the client''s security server: the Unix timestamp in milliseconds when the response was sent out from the client''s security server to the client''s information system.
-In the service provider''s security server: the Unix timestamp in milliseconds when the response was sent out from the service provider''s security server.
-In both cases, the timestamp is taken just before payload byte array is sent out with HTTP response'
+          description: "In the client's security server: the Unix timestamp in milliseconds when the response was sent out from the client's security server to the client's information system.
+In the service provider's security server: the Unix timestamp in milliseconds when the response was sent out from the service provider's security server.
+In both cases, the timestamp is taken just before payload byte array is sent out with HTTP response"
           type: integer
           minimum: 0
         clientXRoadInstance: